jju/stubbl/teams/thorns.md

 | Thorns | Orange Goblet      |    7 |    1 |    5 |     13 | 57.6923 |   31 |   26 |   15 |     -5 |    0 |
 | Thorns | UBBL Challenge     |    1 |    1 |    1 |      3 |      50 |   10 |    8 |    5 |      0 |    1 |

+## History

+The Thorns are a good Open level team and are waiting to prove themselves even better in Pro-Level play.

 ### Stars & Scrubs